Carnivalgift/Carnivalgift/README.md

-alt, spam follow  ✦ main acc : @oceanblessing , artists infp
+alt, spam follow  ✦ follow main acc : @oceanblessing. idm if you block me

 <!--
 **Carnivalgift/Carnivalgift** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.